catos/wesketch/README.md

 - Updated palette with new awesome color, including 3 shades of brown!
 - Unnecessary fullscreen button added, it includes the framework on zoom so it brings nothing more than the basic browser feature.
 - Drawing player has a different colored UI to indicate that he (or she) is in fact the drawing player
+- Timer shakes on 30 seconds...
+- Drawing-tools are now hidden for non-drawing players

 ## Version 0.1.0 - Prototype
 - Input mode: use the buttons beside the text-input (or | "pipe") to toggle between chat and guess mode.